dunstontc/learn-go/code/Kernighan/tgpl/notes/06-Methods.md

 scaleP(10)          //      then (60, 120)
 ```

-Method values are useful when a package’s API calls for a function value, and the client’s desired behavior for that function is to call a method on a specific receiver.
+Method values are useful when a package's API calls for a function value, and the client's desired behavior for that function is to call a method on a specific receiver.
 For example, the function time.AfterFunc calls a function value after a specified delay.
 This program uses it to launch the rocket r after 10 seconds:
 ```go
   type Rocket struct { /* ... */ }
   func (r *Rocket) Launch() { /* ... */ }